kora-projects/kora-docs/mkdocs/blog/en/kora-openapi-development.md

 ---

-## Required, Optional, and Nullable Are Different Contracts
+## Required, Optional, and Nullable Are Different Contracts { #required-optional-nullable }

 One of the easiest ways to produce bad generated APIs is to treat all absent/null states as equivalent.